alukosdev/ccsp/concepts/cloud/cloud-shared-considerations.md

 Portability can help both prevent vendor lock-in and deliver business benefits by allowing identical cloud deployments to occur in different CSP solutions, either for the purposes of DR or for the global deployment of a distributed single solution.

-Portability is the measure of how difficult it might be to move the organization’s systems/data from a given cloud host to another cloud host.
+Portability is the measure of how difficult it might be to move the organization's systems/data from a given cloud host to another cloud host.

 ## Reversibility